Plaxidia/Practice-java/README.md

 # Practise-java
-# this repository was made made for practise purposes
+# This repository was made made for practice purposes